mlgordon/vpc/getting-help.md

 ## Beta

 Support for Virtual Private Cloud is handled by {{site.data.keyword.cloud}} representatives.
+If you need help, please contact the IBM Cloud account representative who helped you set up your VPC account.